Banana-Byte-Entertainment/.github/profile/README.md

-# 🍌 BananaByte Entertainment
+# 🍌 Banana Byte Entertainment

-**Welcome to BananaByte Entertainment** — an indie game (and potentially software) development group passionate about creating unique, entertaining, and memorable experiences.
+**Welcome to Banana Byte Entertainment** — an indie game (and potentially software) development group passionate about creating unique, entertaining, and memorable experiences.
 We're a small team of developers, united by creativity and a love for interesting games.

 ---